FST Level 1 Practitioner

 Kaita is committed to continuing education.
 She is a regular student on Pilates Anytime, and as a result, has the good fortune to regularly study with renowned Pilates instructors from around the world.

 In addition to studying Yoga, Pilates, and Dance, she has explored Resistance Flexibility Training (RFST) and completed the Level 1 Affiliate Certification in 2013.
 She has taken workshops related to prenatal yoga, bodywork and massage techniques, experiential anatomy and movement workshops with Bonnie Bainbridge-Cohen and Anna Halprin, Integral Anatomy with Gil Hedley, and the Franklin Method with Eric Franklin.

-She is the Director of Brand Education for Ghost Flower Activewear, a company which uses their clothing to explore principles of Chinese Medicine in movement.
+She is a co-founder of Ghost Flower Activewear, a company which uses their clothing to explore principles of Chinese Medicine in movement.

 In addition to movement, Kaita has been a visiting researcher at UCSB studying the limits of cognitive, affective, and neural plasticity.
 She and her husband explore how much a person can change under ideal circumstances by leading evidence-based training initiatives and examining their impact on cognitive abilities, physiology, brain dynamics, gene expression, and much more.
 Their book, Presence of Mind, is intended to be a handbook for anyone to begin a mindfulness practice.